EGYOMREY/Portfolio/README.md

 1. Type `npm install` so you can work with the dependencies I used for developing it. (wait for the installation to complete)
 2. Type `gulp` in the console and a new browser window will open pointing to your `localhost:3000`
 3. You can start working with the files located in the `src` folder.
-Open it with your text editor Gulp will refresh the browser with any saved change done in `src`, and also will output the minified and compressed version in the `build` folder.
+Open it with your text editor.

+Gulp will refresh the browser with any saved change done in `src`, and also will output the minified and compressed version in the `build` folder.